enkidevs/curriculum/comp-sci/data-structures-and-algorithms/heap-and-trie/the-heap-data-structure.md

 ## Content

-A *heap* is tree-based data structure designed to support a constant-time `find-max` (or `find-min`) operation in addition to efficient insertion of new elements and efficient removal of the maximum (or minimum) element.
-They are frequently used to implement priority queues, where the elements are ordered by priority (or some other factor) rather then their insertion order.
+A *heap* is a tree-based data structure designed to support a constant-time `find-max` (or `find-min`) operation and the efficient insertion of new elements and efficient removal of the maximum (or minimum) element.
+In addition, they are frequently used to implement priority queues, where the elements are ordered by priority (or some other factor) rather than their insertion order.

 A heap that supports the `find-max` operation is called a *max heap* while a heap that supports a `find-min` operation is called a *min heap*.
 The values in a heap are often called *keys* and must satisfy what is known as the *heap property*: for a max heap, the keys of parent nodes are always greater than or equal to those of the children and the highest key is in the root node.
 For a min heap, replace "greater than" with "less than" and "highest key" with "lowest key".